 |Original title:||L`Échange des Princesses|

 |Production country:||Frankreich/Belgien 2017|

-France in 1721: Peace with Spain stands on shaky legs.
-To consolidate his position, the regent Duke Philip of Orléans plans to marry the eleven-year-old French king Louis XV to Maria Anna Victoria, only four years old and the daughter of the Spanish king.
-In return, the twelve-year-old Louise Elisabeth, Philipp's own daughter, is to become the wife of the future Spanish king Don Luis.
-Madrid agrees to this princess exchange.
-But what good is the best strategy if the young married couple have their own heads and don't want to play the game of the grown-ups…
+France in 1721: peace with Spain is on shaky ground.
+To consolidate it, the regent Duke Philip of Orléans plans for the eleven-year-old French king Louis XV to be married to Maria Anna Victoria, the daughter of the Spanish king, who is just four years old.
+In return, twelve-year-old Louise Elizabeth, Philip's own daughter, is to become the wife of the future Spanish king, Don Luis.
+Madrid agrees to this exchange of princesses.
+But what good is the best strategy if the young brides have minds of their own and don't want to play the grown-up game.

-"?Ein königlicher Tausch" is the adaptation of a novel by author Chantal Thomas ("Farewell my Queen"), which - based on true events - is a mercilessly revealing moral painting of the nobility in the 18th century.
-Century traces.
-Director Marc Dugain has transformed the novel into a sumptuously furnished costume drama that reveals the diplomatic implications of this story with subtle humour and restrained tempo.
-This seems so absurd at times that one might not even believe that these are true events.
+A Royal Exchange is an adaptation of a novel by author Chantal Thomas (Farewell My Queen), who in it - based on true events - traces a relentlessly revealing portrait of the mores of the nobility in the 18th century.
+Director Marc Dugain has transformed the novel into a splendidly appointed costume drama that reveals the diplomatic intricacies of this story with wry humor and restrained pacing.
+It seems so absurd in places that one may not believe that these are true events.

-As forced marriage is still a topic today, one may only shake one's head in astonishment in view of their use for diplomatic purposes, but at the same time one must recognize that history also unfortunately has a certain topicality.
-The laughter that is generated here by biting cynicism in some scenes is also stuck in your throat.
+Since forced marriages are still an issue today, one may only shake one's head in wonderment at their use for diplomatic purposes, but at the same time one must recognize that the story also unfortunately has a certain topicality to it.
+The laughter that is generated here by biting cynicism in some scenes is sometimes stuck in the throat.